Dsap5131/checkers/README.md

 # TODO

 1. GRAPHICS BABY
+2. Fix makefile to properly remote all _pycache_
-2. Improve makefile to run server and client for easy runnings
+3. Improve makefile to run server and client for easy runnings
-3. Should server need to make the rules object before giving it to referee?
+4. Should server need to make the rules object before giving it to referee?
-4a.
-Improve READMEs, Update diagrams and design pngs (includes making a guide to how a game works) 4b.
+5a.
+Improve READMEs, Update diagrams and design pngs (includes making a guide to how a game works) 5b.
 Create information as to why online player stores piece locally
-5. Improve the gracefully shutdown off ports throughout the program.
+6. Improve the gracefully shutdown off ports throughout the program.
-6. Improve code in server and client.
+7. Improve code in server and client.
-7. Instance checking on parameters?
+8. Instance checking on parameters?
 What is the best practice
-8. Should Move return copies of the Position?
+9. Should Move return copies of the Position?
 Is this a vulnerability if not.
-9. Add makefile, just needs pytest
+10. Add makefile, just needs pytest
-10. (Optional) Research and implement optional typing for the use of GamePiece
+11. (Optional) Research and implement optional typing for the use of GamePiece
-11. Should typing be done through strings and not imports (this can help with circular imports?)
+12. Should typing be done through strings and not imports (this can help with circular imports?)

 # Directories